oexza/orisun/README.md

 # Orisun (A batteries included Event store.)

 ## Description
-Orisun Event Store is a robust event sourcing solution built on PostgreSQL.
-It allows you to store and retrieve events efficiently, making it ideal for applications that require event-driven architecture.
+Orisun Event Store is a robust event sourcing solution built on PostgreSQL and Nats.
+It allows you to store and retrieve events efficiently, making it ideal for applications that require event sourcing and event-driven architecture.
+Orisun does not use the concept of a stream as the unit of consistency, instead it uses the Dynamic Consistency Boundary (DCB) concept inpired by Axon Framework, enabled by global ordering guarantee built into the event store.

 ## Installation
 To install the Orisun Event Store, clone the repository and install the necessary dependencies.